 An article published in March 2016 in the Wall Street Journal cites a study that suggests driving to and shopping at a mall may have a lower environmental impact than ordering online.
 The reasoning is that mall shoppers often travel in groups and buy more than one item, reducing their environmental impact.
 Online shoppers, meanwhile, return products more often, and the shipping requires more packaging.

-By now you have hopefully – or are on your way – adopted the habit of grocery shopping with reusable bags and have ditched plastic bags.
-Well, those reusable bags don’t have to be limited to just carryng bread, eggs and milk, right?
+By now you have hopefully adopted the habit of grocery shopping with reusable bags and have ditched plastic bags.
+Well, those reusable bags don’t have to be limited to just carrying bread, eggs and milk, right?

-If you’re hesitant to drag your large grocery totes (that may have some food debris left in them!) into the mall, pick up a few of these adorable, foldable nylon shopping bags.
-The bags pictured are from Amazon but I’ve also seen them at The Container Store and even at my local grocery store.
-A few of them will fit right in your purse when not in use and are easy to whip out and fill with gifts!
+If you’re hesitant to drag your large grocery totes (that may have some food debris left in them!) into the mall, pick up a few of these adorable, foldable nylon shopping bags to dedicate to holiday shopping.

-In addition to skipping the store shopping bag you can also feel free to pass on the extra tissue paper or other extra wrapping some stores insist on wrapping even non-breakable items in.
+In addition to skipping the store shopping bag, you can also feel free to pass on the extra tissue paper or other extra wrappings some stores insist on wrapping even non-breakable items in.
 Honestly, you just don’t need it!

 I also do a bit of online shopping for those hard to find items.
-Just like with in-store shopping, I try to make online shopping as green as possible too.
-How you ask? 🙂
+Just like in-store shopping, I try to make online shopping as green as possible too.
+How, you ask? 🙂

 Your online order is likely to come packaged in a box or large envelope along with packing materials inside.
 Unless you are just going to wrap that shipping box up and gift it you should make sure you are disposing of all that packaging in an environmentally friendly way.